AashikP/WC-Auto-Coupon/readme.txt

 = 1.1.0 - 2020-04-03 =
 * Update: Change extension name from `WC Auto Coupon` to `Auto Discount for WooCommerce`, and updated text domain and other aspects to reflect this change
-* Fix depricated call to coupon code
+* Fix deprecated call to coupon code

 = 1.0.0 =
 * First Release